cmarkymark/portfolio-marks/src/assets/markdown/research/CV.md

 Worked in the department of Family Services doing data analysis and general program assistance.

-### Graduate Assistant: SDSU School of Social Work (2017 - Current)

-Primary responsibility as teaching assistant in the fall of 2019 and instructor of record in the Spring of 2020.
-The course is Computer Applications in Social Work, a masters level course for social works students to learn statistical methods and the prepartion of original research using secondary data.

 ### Researcher: [PRIMER](https://primerstudy.com/our-team/) (2017 - Current)

 Doctoral researcher on the PRIMER study.
 Responsibilities have included data analysis, manuscript production, and general assistance with other project tasks (website editing, grant assistance).